 Pursue your passion for dramatic expression and creative exploration with the Theatre BFA.
 The program offers four emphasis areas: the Actor Training Program (ATP), the Musical Theatre Program (MTP), the Performing Arts Design Program (PADP), and the Stage Management Program.
 The program curriculum is then specialized to each emphasis area.
-ATP and MTP students must audition for admission to their respective programs, and from there they receive training in various acting, singing, and movement topics.
+ATP and MTP students must audition for admission to their respective programs, and from there they receive training in various acting, singing, and movement topics, while the other Theatre BFA programs require an application.
 PADP students complete coursework in costume, scenery, lighting, and sound design, while Stage Management students take classes in production, stage directing, and stagecraft.
 If you are interested in becoming a theatre teacher, you can also complete the Theatre Teaching major.

 The Student Experience

 To enrich your academic experience, consider studying abroad, completing an internship or research project, or participating in one of the U’s theatre productions.
 Network and meet like-minded peers through theatre clubs and organizations, such as the Department of Theatre Student Advisory Committee, Performing Arts Troupe, or the New Play Reading .
 ArtsPass gives you free access to the hundreds of arts events that occur on campus each year, your ArtsPass is loaded on your student ID card.
 Finally, if you want career advice, ArtsForce offers events and workshops to help prepare Fine Arts students for life after college.